kylekrieg/Node-Red-Contesting-Dashboard/INSTALL.md

 ## STOP <- READ THIS SECTION SECOND

 Below you will find the full install of the contesting dashboard from scrath.
-KD9LSV has been kind enough to provide an install script.
-Once you have a imaged Raspberry Pi, issue the following command at the command prompt to start the install.
+KD9LSV has been kind enough to provide a full install script.
+Once you have a imaged a Raspberry Pi, issue the following command at the command prompt to start the install.
 This script takes 15 to 20 mins to run on a Pi4.
 After this script is completed, the only thing left to complete is the N1MM configuration to point the broadcast data to the Pi.
-Instructions are below.
+The instructions to modify N1MM is under the heading Configuration.

 ```bash<( curl -sL https://contesting.nodered.kd9lsv.me/)```